HVAC Training Options

 Job Openings & Outlook

-Employment in this trade is expected to expand by five percent over the 10-year period from 2021 to 2031, according to Bureau of Labor Statistics (BLS) projections.
+Employment in the HVAC trade is expected to expand by nine percent from 2023 to 2033, according to the U.S. Bureau of Labor Statistics (BLS).

-On average, 40,100 jobs for HVAC technicians should become available each year over that same time frame.
-They break down this way:
+On average, 42,500 jobs for HVAC technicians should become available each year over that same time frame.

-- A sense of accomplishment: It can be intensely rewarding to fix problematic equipment or install new systems because your hard work directly impacts the ability of people to feel comfortable in their environments.
+A sense of accomplishment: It can be intensely rewarding to fix problematic equipment or install new systems because your hard work directly impacts people's ability to feel comfortable in their environments.

-- Long-term stability: Controlling indoor climates is important not just for people's comfort, but also for the efficient operation of computers and machinery.
-And refrigeration is crucial for the safe storage of perishable foods and medical supplies.
-So HVAC technicians have essential expertise that will always be needed.
+Long-term stability: Controlling indoor climates is important not just for people's comfort, but also for efficiently operating computers and machinery.
+Refrigeration is crucial for safely storing perishable foods and medical supplies.
+HVAC technicians have essential expertise that will always be needed.

-- Mental stimulation and work variety: This is one of the best trades to learn because it allows you to develop skills in several different areas, including electrical work, plumbing, welding, pipefitting, and sheet metal.
+Mental stimulation and work variety: HVAC is one of the best trades to learn because it allows you to develop skills in several different areas, including electrical work, plumbing, welding, pipefitting, and sheet metal.

 HVAC technicians are experts in indoor climate control.
-They install and service the systems that control temperature and air quality.
-Some of them also set up and maintain the refrigeration systems that make it possible to transport and store perishable foods and medicines (which is why the trade is sometimes referred to as HVAC/R).
+They install and service systems that control temperature and air quality.
+Some also set up and maintain refrigeration systems that allow the transport and storage of perishable foods and medicines (which is why the trade is sometimes referred to as HVAC/R).

 HVAC technicians' job duties can depend on whether they specialize in working with a particular type of equipment (e.g., furnaces or refrigeration systems) in either the installation or service side of the business.
 That said, typical tasks can include: